 All of our pieces are hand polished and then sealed to the highest standard possible.
+Concrete is an extremely durable and practical material that's easy to maintain.
 However, as with any porous stone, the sealant isn’t bullet proof.
 Your Concrete furniture will of course naturally age gracefully and patina over time.
 Below is our care and maintenance recommendations for you to follow….You certainly don’t need to be precious but a little common sense will go a long way!

 Liquid spills, including red wine, vinegar or anything acidic

 As long as you’re on hand to wipe up any spills straight away, you shouldn’t encounter any problems.
 All of our tables are sealed with a high-grade hybrid sealant which acts as a buffer, giving you some ‘working time’ to wipe up.
 Anything acidic that isn’t wiped up within a reasonable time-frame may etch through the sealant and leave a mark.
 If this does happen, we are always available to talk and help you address this - we have many tips and tricks!